amitofsk/dandy/docs/Dandy.md

 Refer to the [pinout](https://datasheets.raspberrypi.com/pico/Pico-R3-A4-Pinout.pdf) for the Raspberry Pi Pico (RPi). <br>
 ![](docPics/PiAndButton5.png)

-#### 5.1.2 Install MicroPython on the RPi
+#### 5.1.2 Install MicroPython firmware on the RPi
 The RPi does not have a full operating system.
-Instead, we'll install MicroPython, which is a Python interpreter specifically for embedded devices.
-Think of MicroPython as a Python interpreter along with a minimal operating system, that contains just enough instructions to run a Python program.
+Instead, we'll install MicroPython firmware, which contains a Python interpreter specifically for embedded devices.
+Think of MicroPython firmware as a Python interpreter along with a minimal operating system, that contains just enough instructions to run a Python program.
 <br><br>
 Download the latest release of MicroPython from [here](https://micropython.org/download/rp2-pico/).
 <br><br>